 “The most common question prospective startup founders ask is how to get ideas for startups.
 The second most common question is if you have any ideas for their startup.
 But giving founders an idea almost always doesn’t work.
 Having ideas is among the most important qualities for a startup founder to have—you will need to generate lots of new ideas in the course of running a startup.YC once tried an experiment of funding seemingly good founders with no ideas.
 I think every company in this no-idea track failed.
 It turns out that good founders have lots of ideas about everything, so if you want to be a founder and can’t get an idea for a company, you should probably work on getting good at idea generation first.” — Sam Altman

 Identifying ideas as a less important element in the process of building a successful company has become a fashion of late.
 We routinely hear cliches like ideas do not matter, execution matters the most.
 Ideally for an entrepreneur, an idea is one of the biggest assets.
 A shitty idea remains shitty no matter how great your execution is.
 Execution is important.
 Maybe it is a lot more important than having an idea and doing nothing or executing it poorly.
-But great execution will take you only too far if your idea is not good enough.
+But great execution will take you only so far if your idea is not good enough.

 Examples of failures due to poor execution are prevalent.
 Similarly, examples of failures because of a shitty idea are equally prevalent.